Kiki Ebsen: Scarecrow Sessions

 With the advent of Scarecrow Sessions, Kiki Ebsen has established herself as a solo performer and viable jazz singer, solo, with a trio, or in front of an orchestra.
 The album, which includes historical photos and stories behind the songs, was completed in time for Father's Day 2014; Kickstarter contributors received their copies in advance of the official release.
 Scarecrow Sessions features well-known jazz musicians including John Patitucci on bass and Chuck Loeb on guitar, Henry Hey on piano, and Clint De Ganon on drums.
 David Mann produced the album, wrote the arrangements, and played saxophone.

 Her CD has received substantive critical acclaim.
 The impetus behind the album is taking the advice her father Buddy had given her many years before his death.
 One track, "Missing You", has special meaning for Kiki.
-As noted by music reviewer Jean-Keith Fagon, Kiki "unearthed the yearning torch song “Missing You” when sifting through a box of her father's old scripts and songbooks after his passing.
+As noted by music reviewer Jean-Keith Fagon, Kiki "unearthed the yearning torch song “Missing You” when sifting through a box of her father's old scripts and songbooks after his death.
 She began performing the arresting piano and voice confessional coauthored by her father during her own concerts."
 Reviewer George W. Harris of Jazz Weekly noted of Scarecrow Sessions, "Her voice is somewhere between Astrud Gilberto sotto voce and Broadway, able to coo softly on a creatively intimate samba with Loeb on “Comes Love” or hit the climaxes just right on a luminous “Over the Rainbow.”
-Music reviewer Preston Frazier included Scarecrow Sessions as no. 5 on his top-10 "Best of Jazz and Fusion Jazz listing.
+Music reviewer Preston Frazier included Scarecrow Sessions as no. 5 on his top-10 "Best of Jazz and Fusion Jazz" listing.
 Said Frazier, "The Scarecrow Sessions give Kiki Ebsen a chance to showcase her excellent arranging chops.
 Who would have guessed that the song “If I Only Had A Brain” could sound so substantial?
 Part of the album's success also lies in Ebsen's classically trained and soulful voice."